 Notes

-1 This is a compilation of the Legal Practice Act 2003 and includes the amendments made by the other written laws referred to in the following table 2.
+1 This reprint is a compilation as at 15 June 2007 of the Legal Practice Act 2003 and includes the amendments made by the other written laws referred to in the following table 1a, 2.
+The table also contains information about any reprint.

 Compilation table